· · AI

 [Finance-only content here, deduplicated from root]

-Anthropic’s docs note the recursion limit is five hops, and the first time a session resolves a new @-imported file, the user sees an approval dialog.
+Anthropic’s docs note the recursion limit is four hops, and the first time a session resolves a new @-imported file, the user sees an approval dialog.
 The 200-line size guidance per CLAUDE.md, repeated across the docs, is real.
 A 1,500-line root file hurts adherence even if it loads correctly.
 Better to keep the root tight and push deep content into REFERENCE files that subfolder CLAUDE.md files import on demand.

 There are four content categories worth thinking about separately when you sit down to do this work the first time.